pyscf/pyscf.github.io/source/user/lo.rst

     \phi = \psi U

 such that the resulting
-orbitals :math:`\phi` are as local as possible.
-This is typically achieved by two kinds of
+orbitals :math:`\phi` are as spatially localized as possible.
+This is typically achieved by one of two classes of
 methods: One is by projection onto a pre-defined local orbital set (e.g., AO, pseudopotential orbitals); The other is by numerical optimization on a cost function :math:`f`, which can be chosen as different localization